marksikaundi/marksikaundi/README.md

 # 💫 About Me:
 #!/bin/bash

-echo "I'm a Software Engineer (SE).",
+"I'm a Software Engineer (SE).", for any support reach out me via  mark@devcircleafrica.com
-"Email ME: mark@devcircleafrica.com"

 ## 🌐 Socials: